consfyi/data/README.md

   /// The end date of the convention instance, inclusive.
 Should be in yyyy-MM-dd format.
   endDate: string;

-  /// The human-readable location.
-The first item should be the primary text (e.g. the name of the venue) and further items should be the secondary text (e.g. the address).
+  /// The human-readable name of the venue.
-  location: string[];
+  venue: string;

+  /// The address of the venue, if it is a physical venue.
+The granularity of this is not specified, it does not need to be exact. address?: string;

   /// The country, if any, as an ISO 3166-1 alpha-2 code.
 This may be unset for e.g. virtual conventions. country?: string;